Connection-topology--dependent energy transport and ergotropy in quantum battery networks with reciprocal and nonreciprocal couplings: Transport model and optimal operating point

 In the large-$N$ limit, the optimal coupling exhibits qualitatively different scaling behaviors, with $J_{\rm op}^c\propto N$ and $J_{\rm op}^p \propto N^{-1/2}$.
 In the cascaded architecture, the effective propagation distance increases with the number of batteries, resulting in progressively greater energy attenuation along the chain.
 Consequently, a larger coupling strength is required to maintain efficient energy delivery to the terminal node.
 In contrast, in the parallel configuration, the charging process exhibits a collective redistribution.
 Increasing the coupling strength enhances not only energy injection but also loss through the cooperative dissipation channel.
 Consequently, the optimal coupling $J_{\rm op}^p$ decreases with $N$ due to the limitation of the nonreciprocity condition.

 For $J\textless J_{\rm op}$, the effective nonreciprocal coupling is too weak to extract energy from the charger.
-In this regime, the injected energy predominantly localizes in the charger, and only a small fraction is delivered to the battery.
+In this regime, the injected energy predominantly localizes in the charger, only a small fraction is delivered to the battery.
 The coherent interaction is insufficient to overcome intrinsic local dissipation, thereby suppressing energy accumulation in the battery, as illustrated in Figs.~\ref{fig2}(a) and (d).
 Moreover, our analytical results are in excellent agreement with the numerical calculations.

 As $J$ increases beyond $J_{\rm op}$, the stronger coupling shortens the dynamical timescale, allowing the battery energy to approach its steady-state value more rapidly.
 However, this also amplifies cooperative (nonlocal) dissipative channels associated with the engineered nonreciprocal transmission.
-A substantial fraction of the injected energy is dissipated into the environment, resulting in reduced steady-state stored energy, as shown in Fig.~\ref{fig2}.
-This behavior reflects a general trade-off between charging speed and energy storage efficiency under dissipative nonreciprocal interactions.
+A substantial fraction of the injected energy is dissipated into the environment, leading to a reduced steady-state stored energy compared with the corresponding situation of $J_{\rm op}$, as shown in Fig.~\ref{fig2}.
+This behavior reflects a general trade-off between charging speed and energy storage performance under dissipation-engineered nonreciprocal interactions.

 The optimal coupling $J_{\rm op}$ therefore corresponds to a balance between directional energy injection and environmental dissipation.
 At this point, nonreciprocity enables efficient energy transfer into the batteries while limiting both backflow and excessive leakage, thereby maximizing the steady-state stored energy.